cozy/cozy-stack/docs/files.md

 - 201 Created, when the directory has been successfully created
 - 404 Not Found, when the parent directory does not exist
 - 409 Conflict, when a directory with the same name already exists
-- 413 Payload Too Large, when there is not enough available space on the cozy to upload the file
 - 422 Unprocessable Entity, when the `Type` or `Name` parameter is missing or invalid